EvolveBeyond/NvPak/README.md

 ### Notes:

 You need to have git installed first.
 On Unix, nvim command-line executable should be installed.
-If it is not installed, you can install it using your system's package manager.
+If it is not installed, you can install it using your system's **package manager**.
 On Windows, you need to have scoop installed first.
 Then, install lazygit by running scoop install lazygit.
 Afterwards, run the remaining commands sequentially.

 The --depth 1 option of the git clone command fetches only the latest changes from the repository and does not retrieve the entire history.
 This reduces the download time.
 The \ character in Windows is used to continue a command on a new line.